kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/set/_index.md

-As we saw in the [Envoy API guide]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy/" %}}), Gloo Edge Enterprise exposes a fine-grained API that allows you to configure a vast number of rate limiting use cases by defining [`actions`]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy//#actions" %}}) on a `Route` or `VirtualHost` that specify an ordered tuple of descriptor keys to attach to a request and [`descriptors`]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy//#descriptors" %}}) that match an ordered tuple of descriptor keys and apply an associated rate limit.
+As we saw in the [Envoy API guide]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy/" %}}), Gloo Edge Enterprise exposes a fine-grained API that allows you to configure a vast number of rate limiting use cases by defining [`actions`]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy//#actions" %}}) that specify an ordered tuple of descriptor keys to attach to a request and [`descriptors`]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy//#descriptors" %}}) that match an ordered tuple of descriptor keys and apply an associated rate limit.